 Be aware going downhill

 When going downhill, reduce your speed and proceed as slowly as possible.
-Take your foot off the gas and work the brakes.
+Take your foot off the gas and work or pump the brakes.
 If you feel the car start to slide, slow down even further.
 Let gravity be your guide.

 Even though every nerve in your body may be on edge, you need to take a deep breath and stay calm.
 Look and steer the car in the direction you want to go and, slowly try to turn in that direction.
 Take your foot off the brake and allow the car to regain traction on the road.
 Then, resume driving, but much more slowly.